Momoyeyu/M2A/README.md

 ## 📌 Notes

-- This repository is **only for reproducibility checks in UAI 2025**.
 - Details of ATST-SED and CRNN setups can be found in their respective directories.
 - Identifying information has been removed to comply with **double-blind review policies**.
 - The repository will be **updated post-review** if necessary.